USTA LOCAL REGULATIONS: WESTCHESTER & ROCKLAND COUNTIES

 In the Adult and Mixed Divisions, all Self-Rated and Valid Computer Rated Appealed-Down players including DQ/promoted players are eligible to progress to Sectional Championship if that player has played on the same team in at least three matches (no defaults count) at the same NTRP level in the same Age Group during its local league season, local championships and regional championships.
 Any player promoted or DQ’d, is still considered a self rate and must abide by the self rate criteria outlined for eligibility purposes.

-2. Player Declaration Prior to Championship Play – Players who play on two or more teams at the same NTRP level and age group in the Eastern Section must declare which team they will represent prior to the start of any local, regional or sectional championship should more than one team qualify to advance.
-This declaration is done by playing in a championship match.
+2. Player Declaration Prior to Championship Play – Players who play on two or more teams at the same NTRP level and age group in the Eastern Section must declare which team they will represent prior to the start of any regional or sectional championship should more than one team qualify to advance.
+This declaration is done by playing in a regional or sectional championship match, once a player plays in said championship match they are bound to that team until that team is eliminated.
+If a player declares for a team and that team is eliminated from championship play, after the completion of that championship, the player is eligible to reselect and play for any other team, in any regional or sectional championship that has not started, as long as they meet eligibility requirements for that team, regardless of region.

 3. If two teams are scheduled for the same championships and share more than 5 Rostered players only one team may advance.
 The teams must choose which team will advance, and the other team must concede their championship spot to the second-place team.
 If the two teams have different captains and cannot agree which team will advance, the determination will be done via a coin flip by USTA Eastern Adult League staff.
 The league coordinator shall be notified no later than 24 hours following the conclusion of the deciding match.
-Exception for 2025 18&Over Mixed League: The limit will be 7 players for this league ONLY.

 4. If a team has at least 4 players on their Eastern championship roster that are scheduled at the same time for a local match in another Eastern league, the local match will be rescheduled if requested.